Advanced – Solution-Focused Skills and Practice for Schools

 Learning Objectives

-3. Demonstrate the application of solution-focused conversations in educational group settings through video case discussions, break-out sessions, group exercises, and role-plays.
+2. Analyze and apply solution-focused conversations in educational group settings by participating in video case discussions, break-out sessions, group exercises, and role-plays.

 Course Assessment